Python List Count() Method

 list.count(element)

-Here, the list.count(element) method is used to return the number of times the specified element occurs in the list, and also checks for the exact matches based on values and case sensitivity.
+Here, the list.count(element) method is used to return the number of times the specified element occurs in the list and also checks for the exact matches based on values and case sensitivity.

-Example of count() method in Python:
+Example 1 of the count() method in Python:

 Python